blocknics/cbc.block/README.rst

 There is no real documentation apart from the python doc-strings, but an (outdated) introduction is found in doc/blockdolfin.pdf.
 Familiarity with the DOLFIN python interface is required.
-For more details of use, I recommend looking at the demos (start with demo/mixedpoisson.py), and the comments therein.
+Checkout also the publications below.
+For more details of use, we recommend looking at the demos (start with demo/poisson.py), and the comments therein.

 Bugs, questions, contributions: Visit http://bitbucket.org/fenics-apps/cbc.block.

-  The code is licensed under the GNU Lesser Public License, found in COPYING, version 2.1 or later.
+  The code is licensed under the GNU General Public License, found in COPYING, version 3 or later.
 Some files under block/iterative/ use the BSD license, this is noted in the individual files.

-Joachim Berdal Haga <jobh@simula.no>, March 2011.
+Contributors: Joachim Berdal Haga, Kent-Andre Mardal, Martin Sandve Alnæs, Magne Nordaas, Miroslav Kuchta, Cécile Daversin-Catty, Ana Budiša.

 Publications
 ------------